 Croatia has four state-owned and five private TV channels as well as five regional and six local channels; satellite and cable TV bring dozens of other channels into the market.
 The most advertised products are telecommunications, vehicles, financial institutions, beverages, and newspapers.
 Croatian regulations prohibit television advertisement of tobacco, alcohol, and spirits.

-Key TV stations include state-owned Croatia Radio Television, and privately-owned RTL and Nova TV.
-Key Internet service providers include T-Com, Iskon, A1, and Optima.
+Key TV stations include state-owned Croatia Radio Television and privately-owned RTL and Nova TV.
+Key Internet service providers include HT (Croatian Telekom), A1, and Optima.
 There are many international advertising firms with offices in Croatia and a substantial number of Croatian advertising agencies.
 Public relations agencies are also available.
 Contact details are available from the U.S. Commercial Service.

-The level of prices in Croatia is generally high, even compared to prices of similar products/services in Western European countries and the United States, thus making imported products price competitive.
-The Croatian currency, the kuna is tied to the euro and the standard Value Added Tax (VAT) in Croatia is 25% (since 2016, there are also reduced rates of 13% and 5% for selected products and services).
+Prices in Croatia are generally high, even compared to prices of similar products/services in Western European countries and the United States, thus making imported products price-competitive.
+The standard Value Added Tax (VAT) in Croatia is 25% (since 2016, there are also reduced rates of 13% and 5% for selected products and services).

 Sales Service/Customer Support

 In the Croatian consumer market, after-sales service is extremely important, especially in terms of providing technical and spare part services to prospective clients.
 Many Croatian consumers will base purchasing decisions on the prospective after-sales service for their products, especially in higher-end goods such as electronic equipment.
 Appointing a central distributor that stocks spare parts and provides maintenance and repair service is recommended for both existing brands and new brands breaking into the market.
 Foreign companies that bring strong customer support systems to the market will find themselves with a competitive edge.